azuradara/neo-act-plugin/README.md

 This is an [ACT](https://advancedcombattracker.com/home.php) plugin for Blade & Soul NEO that parses combat logs and sends them to ACT for processing.
 It also includes an overlay that you can use to display your DPS in-game.

 > [!WARNING]
 > This plugin connects to the game's memory to read combat log data, this is very much against the game's EULA.
-I am not sure whether the Anti-cheat detects memory reads, but, if it makes you feel better - I am using this personally on my main account.
->
-> This is the first time I'm writing any .NET/C# code so don't make fun of me thx.
->
-> It is also still not 100% accurate, things like DOT damage and skill names with apostrophes are inconsistent.

 ![image](https://github.com/user-attachments/assets/766a99c0-7986-4164-8e9e-709ab4b0db77)
 ![image](https://github.com/user-attachments/assets/9e32022f-e340-4d0b-934b-883d810b7702)